-David McCormick is a missionary with the General Board of Global Ministries of The United Methodist Church.
-He is serving alongside his wife Elizabeth as Mission Advocate for the South Central Jurisdiction.
+David McCormick is a missionary with the General Board of Global Ministries of The United Methodist Church, serving alongside his wife, Elizabeth, as a mission advocate for the South Central Jurisdiction.

-Taking up a call to serve the least, the last, and the lost, David strives to live into John Wesley’s words to “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”
+Taking up a call of faithful service and personal reconciliation, David strives to live into John Wesley’s words to “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”

 From north Louisiana, David is a member of Grace Community United Methodist Church, Shreveport, Louisiana Annual Conference.
 He holds a Bachelor of Science degree from Centenary College of Louisiana and a Master of Business Administration from the University of Arkansas – Little Rock.

 David was born into The United Methodist Church, which provided the opportunity for growth in grace and active participation in the Christian community.
 He developed a deep faith that sculpted his views of service, love and salvation.
 He was active on annual conference and jurisdictional levels of youth ministry.
 After graduation, he returned to his home church, where he was involved with young adult groups and realized a call to international mission.